OSGeo/grass-website/content/about/governance.md

    width="25%" style="float:right;padding-left:25px;padding-top:15px">
 </a>

-GRASS GIS is under the umbrella of the Open Source Geospatial Foundation (OSGeo), a not-for-profit organization that aims to foster the global adoption of open geospatial technology.
-OSGeo provides GRASS GIS with legal, fiscal, and technical infrastructure.
-Within the OSGeo organizational structure, the GRASS PSC is a committee which provides updates about the GRASS GIS project to the OSGeo Board.
+GRASS is under the umbrella of the Open Source Geospatial Foundation (OSGeo), a not-for-profit organization that aims to foster the global adoption of open geospatial technology.
+OSGeo provides GRASS with legal, fiscal, and technical infrastructure.
+Within the OSGeo organizational structure, the GRASS PSC is a committee which provides updates about the GRASS project to the OSGeo Board.